Go Ad-Free

 By the end of the study, the animals eating a Mediterranean diet had lower body weight and less body fat.
 In addition, they had lower levels of triglycerides circulating in their blood.
 Monkeys on the Mediterranean diet were also much less likely to develop non-alcoholic fatty liver disease.
 Unfortunately, this is an increasingly prevalent problem among humans in the US.

-It is far more difficult to study the effects of diet in human beings.
+That’s partly because it is far more difficult to study the effects of diet in human beings.
 People don’t always follow the exact regimen the investigators specify.
 In observational studies, other factors besides diet might account for the differences between various groups.
-However, this study is not the first to suggest that following a Mediterranean diet might help you control your weight.
+However, several previous studies have suggested that following a Mediterranean diet might help you control your weight.

-How Olive Oil Might Help You Control Your Weight:
+How Olives or Olive Oil Might Help You Control Your Weight:

 The PREDIMED study suggested that extra-virgin olive oil or nuts need not lead to weight gain.
 Nearly 7,500 overweight adults at high risk of heart disease participated in this study for five years.
 The volunteers followed one of three experimental diets.
 One was a low-fat diet similar to the one recommended by the American Heart Association.
 Another was a Mediterranean diet with extra olive oil (four tablespoons daily).
 Finally, the third was a Mediterranean diet with extra nuts (a handful a day of walnuts, almonds or hazelnuts).
 These foods were provided.
 The participants were not advised to restrict their calories or increase their physical activity.